Dynamic Structural Causal Models: Time-evaluations of DSCMs

 \section{Time-evaluations of DSCMs}

 Given a system of SDEs $\Dcal$, we can construct a system of SDEs $\Dcal_{\ev(r)}$ by splitting up the time interval $[0,T] = [0,r) \cup \{r\} \cup (r,T]$, and consider the SDEs

 for all $v\in V$ and all $t\in [0,r)$ and $u\in (r,T]$.
-We can do this type of time-splitting also on the level of a DSCM, to be formally defined below.
-The graphs of an example DSCM $\Mcal$ and its time-split version $\Mcal_{\ev^+(0, s, t)}$ and subsampled version $\Mcal_{\ev(0, s, t)}$ are given in Figure \ref{fig:dscm_time_evaluations}.
+We can do this type of time-splitting also on the level of a DSCM, to be formally defined below.\notefn{For DSCMs induced by SDEs, Definition \ref{def:time-split_dscm} produces none of the edges of the form $X_v^{t}\to X_v^{(t,T]}$ that Figure \ref{fig:dscm_time_evaluations} displays, because the structural equations of $\Mcal_\Dcal$ are It\^o maps in which $v$ is not a parent of itself. \citet{boeken2026causal} provide an alternative definition of the induced DSCM (with self-dependencies) that resolves this issue.
+The self-loops $v\to v$ that this retains in the summary graph do not affect $\sigma$- or $d$-separations.} The graphs of an example DSCM $\Mcal$ and its time-split version $\Mcal_{\ev^+(0, s, t)}$ and subsampled version $\Mcal_{\ev(0, s, t)}$ are given in Figure \ref{fig:dscm_time_evaluations}.